 So - you want to become a web developer.
 Well, that’s pretty neat - in order to do so successfully, though, there are a few things that you’ll need to figure out first.
 Luckily, there are articles just like this one out there to help you out and give you some tips on how to become a web developer in the most optimal and viable ways possible.

-In this guide, I’ll tell you about web development, in general, and then try to help you understand all of the possibilities that lie in front of you.
+In this guide, I’ll tell you about web development, in general, and then try to help you understand all of the possibilities that lie in front of you (possibilities that might not necessarily involve web development - in other words, faster and easier alternatives).
 Naturally, we’ll also talk about the most optimal way of how to become a web developer - stay tuned!

 - 1. Why Learn How to Become a Web Developer?